slinkity/slinkwave-themes/README.md

 ![Split-pane editor using the "slinkwave" theme.
 Previews syntax for scss and JS](slinkwave-screenshot.png)

-An editor theme built for the cyber space.
+A VS Code theme built for the cyber space.
 These colors are based on the incredible Monokai Pro theme, fine-tuned to mirror the deep purples and bright neons of Synthwave '84.

 Like what you see?
 Support the [Slinkity](https://slinkity.dev/) open source project for more web tooling and more retro aesthetic 😎